 The Problem

-The original budget is set at tender stage.
-Then reality starts: client variations, scope changes, design development, unforeseen ground conditions.
-Every change affects the financial position – but changes are tracked in emails, meeting minutes, or the QS’s memory.
-There’s no clear audit trail showing how the budget evolved from tender to current forecast.
-Under NEC contracts, compensation events require early warning and formal notification – yet many teams still track them informally.
+The original budget is set at tender.
+Then reality starts: client variations, scope changes, design development, unforeseen conditions.
+Every change affects the position – but changes live in emails, meeting minutes, or the QS’s memory.
+No clear audit trail from tender to current forecast.
+Under NEC contracts, compensation events require early warning and formal notification – yet many teams track them informally.

-At final account stage, this becomes a serious problem.
-When the client disputes a variation or queries the final sum, the QS needs to demonstrate exactly how the position changed – and when.
+At final account, this becomes serious.
+When the client disputes a variation, the QS needs to demonstrate exactly how the position changed.
 Without a clear trail, money gets left on the table.

 The Impact